Williamson Park, Lancaster: Play in the Park

 Since 1987 The Dukes Theatre, based in the city, have put on their 'Play in the Park' during July and August each year.
 The production uses the natural scenery of the park as the stage and requires the audience to follow performers from scene to scene.
 The first production to be staged in the park was A Midsummer Night's Dream in which Dukes' honorary patron Andy Serkis appeared.
 Since it began over 500,000 people have attended at Dukes' park show and the 2016 production of The Hobbit won Best Show for Children and Young People at the UK Theatre Awards.

 Highest Point Festival

 On 18–20 May 2018 the park played host to the inaugural Highest Point music festival which offered several stages across the grounds.
 Highest Point featured performances from Ocean Colour Scene, Rae Morris, Embrace, The Two Bears and the Hacienda Classical, and the festival was held again in May 2019.

 In July 2019, it was confirmed the festival would return to Williamson Park on 15–17 May 2020.
 However COVID-19 caused the festival to get cancelled.

-Since then 2 more iterations of Highest Point have run in the park, in September 2021 and again in May of 2022 when it was headlined by Richard Ashcroft, Clean Bandit and Kaiser Chiefs.
+Since then further iterations of Highest Point have run in the park, in September 2021 and again in May 2022 when it was headlined by Richard Ashcroft, Clean Bandit and Kaiser Chiefs.

+The sixth Highest Point festival took place in 2024, on Friday 10 May and Saturday 11 May, with the associated Big Family Day Out festival on Sunday 12 May.